-Mexican white pine, Chihuahuan white pine, southwestern white pine; pino blanco, pinabete, pino enano [Spanish].
+Mexican white pine, Arizona white pine, Chihuahuan white pine, southwestern white pine; pino blanco, pinabete, pino enano [Spanish].

 Syn: Pinus ayacahuite Ehrenberg var. brachyptera G.R.
 Shaw; P. ayacahuite var. reflexa (Engelmann) Voss; P. ayacahuite var. strobiformis (Engelmann) Lemmon (Kral 1993).
-See below.
+It is a typical white pine in section Strobus, with close affinities to several other New World white pines, discussed below.

 Trees to 15-24(30) m tall and 50-90 cm diameter, slender, straight; crown conic, becoming rounded to irregular.
 Bark smooth and silvery gray on young trees, aging to a dark grayish brown, furrowed, divided into rough rectangular plates.
 Branches spreading-ascending; twigs slender, pale red-brown, puberulous or glabrous, sometimes glaucous, aging gray or gray-brown, smooth.
 Buds ellipsoid, red-brown, ca. 1 cm, resinous.
 Needles 5 per fascicle, spreading to ascending-upcurved, persisting 3-5 years, 4-10 cm × 0.6-1 mm, straight, slightly twisted, pliant, dark green to blue-green, abaxial surface without evident stomatal lines, adaxial surfaces conspicuously whitened by narrow stomatal lines, margins sharp, razorlike and entire to finely serrulate, apex narrowly acute to short-subulate, resin canals 2-4, external; sheath 1.5-2 cm, shed early.
 Staminate cones cylindric, ca. 6-10 mm, pale yellow-brown.
 Ovulate cones maturing in 2 years, shedding seeds and falling soon thereafter, pendent, symmetric, lance-cylindric before opening, broadly lance-cylindric when open, 15-25 cm, creamy brown to light yellow-brown, stalks to 6 cm; apophyses somewhat thickened, strongly cross-keeled, tip reflexed; umbo terminal, low.
 Seeds ovoid; body 10-13 mm, red-brown, essentially wingless.
 2n=24 (Little 1980, Perry 1991, Kral 1993).

-In the United States: diameter 150 cm, height 34 m, crown spread 19 m, located in Lincoln National Forest, NM (American Forests 1996).
+In the United States, the largest is 150 cm dbh with a height of 34 m and a crown spread of 19 m, located in Lincoln National Forest, NM (American Forests 1996).
+The tallest is a tree 38.9 m tall in the Jones Creek watershed, San Juan Mountains, Colorado, discovered and measured in 2014 (Robert Van Pelt email 2014.08.17).
 Since the great majority of the species' range is in Mexico, larger trees may be found there.

 Tree VPK02 collected in the San Mateo Mountains of New Mexico by Henri Grissino-Mayer, J. Speer, and K. Morino had a crossdated age of 599 years (RMTRR 2006).